Customer Segments

 Building Customer Segments

-To generate robust segmentation schemes require data about the customer with connectivity to their preferences for the Customer Experience.
+To generate robust Customer Segments requires data about the customer with connectivity to their preferences for the Customer Experience.
 This data can be acquired via survey and/or observed customer behavior.
 In addition, 3rd party data appends are helpful in providing the lattice to separate customers into groups when/as first party data assets are not available.
 With data acquired/assembled we work with teams to shape what are the dimensions that are most important to the customer in making decisions to stay with your company.
 It is important to note these dimensions will be different depending on the industry (i.e. retail banking, restaurants, grocery…) We’ve picked some illustrative dimensions in the pictures below.

 Data